 General Motors has big plans for its next generation of full-size SUVs like Chevrolet Tahoe, GMC Yukon Denali and Cadillac Escalade and they don’t relate only to the traditional U.S. market.

-The automaker expects to export more than a quarter of the big sport utility vehicles it plans to build at its re-tooled assembly plant in Arlington, Texas when the new 2015 models launch production in the months ahead.
+The US automaker forecasts the exports of the big sport utility vehicles would grow to more than a quarter and plans to build them at its re-tooled assembly plant in Arlington, Texas when the new 2015 models launch production in the months to come.

-And the maker sees other opportunities abroad, Cadillac’s global market chief Bob Ferguson suggesting there are “very good” opportunities for the brand’s new Escalade in China once it goes into production next spring.
+And the No.1 US maker sees further opportunities outside the US, as Cadillac’s global market chief Bob Ferguson thinks there are “very good” business opportunities for the brand’s new Escalade model, set to garner good sales in China once it goes into production next spring.

-GM expects to begin building the Chevrolet Tahoe and Suburban and the GMC Yukon and Yukon Denali models next January, several months ahead of the more luxurious Cadillac Escalade.
+GM expects to begin assembly of the Chevrolet Tahoe and Suburban and the GMC Yukon and Yukon Denali models next January, several months ahead of the more luxurious Cadillac Escalade.

-GM truck engineering executive Luke said the Arlington plant is tooled to build roughly 200,000 of the big sport utility vehicles and GM expects to sell all of them.
-Cadillac manager Ferguson said he is confident the Escalade alone will generate “double-digit” sales gains after its long-delayed launch.
+GM truck engineering executive Luke added the upgraded Arlington plant is ready to churn out around 200,000 of the big sport utility vehicles and GM expects to profit from all of them.
+Cadillac manager Ferguson even bullishly said he thinks the Escalade alone will come up with “double-digit” sales gains after its launch.